martinknytl/dmw_genomes.md/blast and desing of primers in candidate heterozygous positions.md

-## extraction of coding sequences for variable positions that have the best hit 4/4 and higher
+## identification of coding sequences for variable positions that have the best hit 4/4 and higher

 print rows with the hits 4/4, 4/5, and 5/4